 In the centre of Torquay is a parcel of land known as Taylor Park, a legacy from Torquay’s past, well before the first land sales of 1886.
 It is one of a few parcels of land in Torquay that has never been subdivided for public sale.
 It continues to be Crown Land, now managed by the Great Ocean Road Coastal Committee (GORCC).

-One of the earliest inhabitants of the area was Felix Rosser who had been issued a licence for a fisherman’s hut on Yellow Bluff as early as 1865 and over time he also erected a couple of fishing huts on the foreshore.
+The earliest inhabitants of the land were the Wathaurong tribe of the Kulin nation.
+One of the earliest European inhabitants of the area was Felix Rosser who had been issued a licence for a fisherman’s hut on Yellow Bluff as early as 1865 and over time he also erected a couple of fishing huts on the foreshore.
 As more fishermen came to fish at Zeally Bay the ‘Reserve’ now known as Taylor Park was the ideal location for their fishing huts or tents and for recreational camping.
 The reserve comprising five, approximately 5 acre allotments, had not yet been put up for sale.